openthread/ot-ns/cli/README.md

 ### exe (default | v11 | v12 | v13)

 Set all OpenThread (OT) executables, or shell scripts, for all node types to particular defaults.
-Value `default` will use the OT-NS default executables which is OpenThread as built by the user and placed in the `.` directory from where the simulator is run.
+Value `default` will use the OTNS default executables which is OpenThread as built by the user and placed in the `.` directory from where the simulator is run.
 Values starting with `v` will use the pre-built binary of the specific indicated Thread version, e.g. `v12` denotes Thread v1.2.x.